pre-commit/pre-commit-hooks/README.md

 Note that this hook WILL remove blank lines and does NOT respect any comments.

 #### `fix-byte-order-marker`
-removes UTF-8 byte order marker
+removes UTF-8 byte order marker.

 #### `fix-encoding-pragma`
 Add `# -*- coding: utf-8 -*-` to the top of python files.